- There are different types of master's programs in Europe including taught and research-based studies

 Even many non-English speaking countries offer classes or entire degrees in English, meaning you can avoid a significant language barrier while immersing yourself in a university overseas.

 If you're interested in applying to graduate schools abroad, read on to learn the in's and out's of going to grad school in Europe.

-The Two Types of Master's Degrees in Europe
+The different types of master's degrees in Europe

-There are a couple of different types of Master's Degrees in Europe.
-A taught Master’s (MSc, MA) is a Master’s program during which you take courses and your degree culminates with a dissertation.
-Your completion of the degree is based on your course grades and your thesis.
+There are multiple types of Master's Degrees in Europe.
+A taught master’s (MSc, MA) is a Master’s program during which you take courses, and your degree culminates with a dissertation.
+Your degree completion is based on your course grades and your thesis.